The Institute for Global Innovation Advisory Board

 Dame Una O’Brien, Leadership consultant and expert advisor on the UK Civil Service

-Dame Una O’Brien, was Permanent Secretary at the Department of Health between 2010 and 2016.
-A Civil Servant for 27 years, Una worked in a wide range of senior leadership roles across three government departments and in the broader public sector.
-Currently Una is serving on the panel and is expert advisor to the RHI public inquiry in Northern Ireland, investigating the circumstances that led to the collapse of the devolved government.
-In addition she is a trustee and Council member of the University of Birmingham; Macmillan Cancer; the London School of Hygiene and Tropical Medicine and of the Ashmolean Museum in Oxford.
-Una grew up in and maintains strong links with the city of Birmingham.
+Dame Una O’Brien, was Permanent Secretary at the UK Department of Health between 2010 and 2016.
+A Civil Servant for 27 years, Una held a wide range of senior leadership roles in government and in the NHS.
+Between 2017 and 2020, she served on the panel of a major public inquiry in Northern Ireland, investigating a failed green energy scheme that led to the collapse of the devolved government.
+Una is a trustee and Council member of the London School of Hygiene and Tropical Medicine; Lloyd’s Register Foundation and of the Ashmolean Museum in Oxford.
+Una grew up in and maintains strong links with the City of Birmingham.
 She studied at History St Anne's College, Oxford, where she is now an Honorary Fellow, and International Relations at Harvard and the LSE.

 Richard Haywood, University of Birmingham Deputy Pro-Chancellor